scalabli/quo/docs/advanced.rst

 value has been fully converted.

-Generally, the order of invocation is driven by the order in which the user provides the arguments to the script; if there is an option called ``--foo`` and an option called ``--bar`` and the user calls it as ``--bar --foo``, then the callback for ``bar`` will fire before the one for ``foo``.
+Generally, the order of invocation is driven by the order in which the user provides the arguments to the script; if there is an app called ``--foo`` and an app called ``--bar`` and the user calls it as ``--bar --foo``, then the callback for ``bar`` will fire before the one for ``foo``.

 There are three exceptions to this rule which are important to know:

 Eagerness:
-    An option can be set to be "eager".
+    An app can be set to be "eager".
 All eager parameters are evaluated before all non-eager parameters, but again in the order as they were provided on the command line by the user.